PS2Sanctuary/Mandible/README.md

 [![Nuget | carlst99.Mandible](https://img.shields.io/nuget/v/carlst99.Mandible?label=carlst99.Mandible)](https://www.nuget.org/packages/carlst99.Mandible)

 Mandible eases the process of working with the packed assets of a game that uses the [ForgeLight Engine](https://en.wikipedia.org/wiki/Daybreak_Game_Company#ForgeLight_engine).
 Current features include:

 - Read `.pack` files.
-- Read `.pack2` files.
+- Read and write `.pack2` files.
   - Namelist extraction utility.
+- Parsing and downloading of digests and files served by the Daybreak Manifest CDN.
+- Read and write `.dma` files.
 - `CRC-64 "Jones"` and Jenkin's `lookup2` implementations.

 Documentation on the file formats that Mandible supports can be found in the [docs](docs) folder.